RoleModel/turbo-confirm/README.md

 import { TurboConfirm } from "@rolemodel/turbo-confirm"

-const turboConfirm = new TurboConfirm() turboConfirm.confirm('Are you sure?').then(response => { response ? /* accepted */ : /* not accepted*/ })
+const turboConfirm = new TurboConfirm() turboConfirm.confirm('Are you sure?').then(response => { response ? /* accepted */ : /* denied */ })
 ```

-TurboConfirm has an additional public method, `confirmWithContent` that expects a *contentMap* object where the keys are content slot selectors and the values are the content you want displayed in each selected element.
+TurboConfirm has an additional public method, `confirmWithContent` that expects a _contentMap_ object where the keys are content slot selectors and the values are the content you want displayed in each selected element.

 e.g.